 There are four main types of job evaluation methods:

-4. Factor analysis
+- Factor analysis

 Why job evaluation is important?

 Job evaluation is an important process for organizations as it allows them to assess the value of each job relative to other jobs within the organization.
 This helps to ensure that jobs are fairly compensated and that employees are able to accurately measure their own performance against the new criteria.
+Additionally, job evaluations help determine appropriate salary ranges by analyzing job data and comparing it to market standards.

 It is also important to ensure that the system for assigning points or values to each criterion is fair and equitable.
 In addition, job evaluation can help to identify training and development needs, improve communication between employees and managers, and encourage employees to be proactive in their own career planning.
+Setting a competitive starting salary based on job evaluations is crucial for attracting and retaining top talent in the job market.

 What are the steps in job evaluation?